How to Attract, Motivate and Retain Top Talent

 Do your most talented individuals know what lies in store for them if they keep on doing great work, smashing their monthly and yearly targets?
 Can you imagine how damaging it might be if nothing happens?
 You need to increase transparency in this department, explain the career tracks, opportunities for new positions opening up and what opportunities exist in other locations too.
 The better your employees know about the future, the more they can give in the present.

-The highest retention stats are often found at the companies with the strongest culture and biggest buy-in from staff.
+We often find the highest retention stats at the companies with the strongest culture and biggest buy-in from staff.
 With a common goal to pursue and achieve, such as happiness, teamwork, or respect, or a larger external goal, like saving the environment, helping the disadvantaged, or supporting global access to education, the staff have another reason to stay and work hard.
 The company culture, combined with the collective energy in the business, is something many find hard to leave behind.

 “It starts at the top.
 Clear vision, a solid culture, role missions, everyone is clear on where the company is heading, OKR's and clear objectives, and a company that provides autonomy for its team to thrive.”